Triggered tasks¶

 FROM my_order_stream;

-Example 3: Create a serverless task to run whenever data changes are detected in two different data streams.
+Example 2: Create a user-managed task to run whenever data changes are detected in two different data streams.
 Because the task uses the AND conditional, the task is skipped if only one of the two streams has new data.

 CREATE TASK triggered_task_both_streams